rock-mc/Syn/README.md

 ## Configuration

-The configuration file for the plugin is located at plugins/SecureDoors/config.yml.
+The configuration file for the plugin is located at `plugins/SecureDoor/config.yml`.
 You can modify it according to your needs.

 ## Support and Reporting Issues

-If you encounter any issues or have any suggestions while using SecureDoors, please submit them on GitHub Issues.
+If you encounter any issues or have any suggestions while using SecureDoor, please submit them on GitHub Issues.
 We will respond and resolve the issues as soon as possible.

 ## Contributing

 We welcome contributions from the community.
-If you would like to contribute to SecureDoors, please submit a pull request.
+If you would like to contribute to SecureDoor, please submit a pull request.

 ### Testing